The Superior Spider-Man: Plot summary

+Volume 1

 "My Own Worst Enemy"

 After Peter Parker's death at the "Dying Wish" storyline's climax in The Amazing Spider-Man #700, Otto Octavius has implanted his mind into Peter's body, determined to prove himself the "Superior" Spider-Man by being both a better superhero and person than Parker ever could be.
 Octavius earns public acclaim when he defeats the Sinister Six.
-Unbeknownst to Octavius, he is subconsciously held back by Parker's consciousness which still exists within his body, buried underneath Octavius's own, intent on stopping the villain and reclaiming his life.
+Unbeknownst to Octavius, he is subconsciously held back by Parker's consciousness which still exists within his body, buried underneath Octavius' own, intent on stopping the villain and reclaiming his life.
 Peter proves unable to influence Octavius in any more than the slightest of ways.
-Octavius inadvertently causes himself to share Peter's genuine love for Mary Jane Watson, and so kiss her own boyfriend.
+Octavius inadvertently causes himself to share Peter's genuine love for Mary Jane Watson.

 When his old Sinister Six teammate Vulture resurfaces, Octavius attempts to convince Parker's old friend Harry Osborn to give up crime.
 Upon the discovery that the Vulture employs children as henchmen Otto brutally takes the Vulture down, blinding him in the process.
 Vulture's remaining henchmen are taken in by the Green Goblin.
 With his merciless reputation growing, Octavius focuses on increased efficiency, developing thousands of "Spider-Bots" that patrol the city for him while returning to college as Parker to complete his doctorate, in turn growing close to his tutor Anna Maria Marconi.
 Otto locates escaped killer Massacre, whom he then executes publicly to prevent further murders.

 "A Troubled Mind"

 His decision to execute Massacre sits ill with his teammates in the Avengers and they bring him in for questioning after a brutal beating of pranksters Jester and Screwball.
-The Avengers' tests fail to expose Octavius's mind-swap.
+The Avengers' tests fail to expose Octavius' mind-swap.
 Otto uses a brain scanner to treat a young girl's brain injury, then uses the device on himself to discover Parker's presence within his mind.
 A mental battle ensues between himself and Parker.
 Octavius defeats Parker, then seemingly eliminates Peter by erasing Peter's memories.

 Police Captain Yuri Watanabe questions the officers present during the Massacre killing.
 An autopsy reveals Massacre was unable to fire a gun and was shot point blank, confirming Yuri's suspicions.
 The Green Goblin hacks the Spider-Bots tech to allow his followers to bypass detection.
 Former Vulture henchmen torch Mary Jane's nightclub in revenge for an earlier failed attempt.
 Mary Jane believes Peter will come to rescue her, but is saved by local firemen.
 Otto becomes closer with Anna Maria Marconi.
 The Green Goblin declares himself the Goblin "King", as his army grows.